Cascade of polarized Compton scattering and Breit-Wheeler pair production: Theoretical analysis of polarization transfer in the cascaded processes

 \section{Theoretical analysis of polarization transfer in the cascaded processes}

 Considering the collisions between a relativistic, non-polarized electron ($e$) and circularly polarized background soft photons ($\gamma_0$), multiple ICS events result in the polarization of scattered gamma photons ($\gamma', \gamma'', \ldots$) and electrons ($e', e'', \ldots$), while subsequent BW processes between $\gamma', \gamma'', \ldots$ and $\gamma_0$ lead to the production of polarized $e^+e^-$ pairs, as illustrated in Fig. \ref{fig:sketch}.
-Specifically, due to helicity transfer, $\gamma_0$ gives rise to the generation of first-generation polarized $\gamma', \gamma'', \ldots$ and spin-polarized $e', e'', \ldots$ through multiple ICS interactions.
+Specifically, due to helicity transfer, $\gamma_0$ gives rise to the production of first-generation polarized $\gamma', \gamma'', \ldots$ and spin-polarized $e', e'', \ldots$ through multiple ICS interactions.
 These polarized $\gamma', \gamma'', \ldots$ then undergo collisions with $\gamma_0$, resulting in the production of first-generation $e^+e^-$ pairs via BW process.
-The polarized pairs subsequently Compton scatter $\gamma_0$, leading to the generation of second-generation Compton photons and electrons for the subsequent cascade.
+The polarized pairs subsequently Compton scatter $\gamma_0$, leading to the production of second-generation Compton photons and electrons for the subsequent cascade.
+In each single Compton scattering (BW process), the scattering angle $\theta$ is defined as the angle between momentum $\bm{k}$ of the initial-state photon and momentum $\bm{k}'$ ($\bm{p}'_e$) of the final-state photon $\gamma'$ (final-state electron $e'$) in the c.m. frame.